How to Beat Down 90% of the Competition Without Breaking a Sweat

 Ok, so that’s kind of a dirty trick.
 I said I wouldn’t do the “read on” thing, but as it turns out you’re going to have to read on to fully understand what the back end is.
 In all fairness, I did spill the beans as promised.

-What exactly is the back end and why is it so crucial to your success in life and business?
+So what exactly is the back end and why is it so crucial to your success in life and business?

 Anyone Can Start Strong

 Everyone is your best friend when they’re trying to win you over.

 The first date.

 The job interview.

 The entire online or offline sales process.

 On the first date, doors are opened, chairs are pulled out, “please’s” and “thank you’s” abound - and everyone chews with their mouths closed.